 To SA WG2 group

-ACTION: CT4 kindly asks SA2 to consider whether corresponding procedures need to be specified, e.g. when the event which will impact the counting of UEs registered to network slice happens, the AMF shall update the registration in the UDM accordingly.
+ACTION: CT4 kindly asks SA2 whether new procedures need to be specified, or whether enhancing the existing AMF registration procedures with a new optional input (i.e. list of S-NSSAIs supported by the AMF) is sufficient.

 3. Date of Next CT4 Meetings: